sjw821/wafer-map-active-learning/README.md

 ## How to run it
+1. get WM-811K dataset: https://www.kaggle.com/qingyi/wm811k-wafer-map
-1. make the preprocessed data with read_data.py
+2. make the preprocessed data with read_data.py
-2. and you can start an experiment using run_topk_div_val.py
+3. you can start an experiment using run_topk_div_val.py

 ## Citation
 ```